 - Exhaustion and overall lethargy

 There are two types of diabetes.
-Type I diabetes is a situation in which your cat's pancreas is acting up and failing to produce the healthy levels of insulin that a cat's body needs on the daily.
+Type I diabetes is a situation in which your cat's pancreas is acting up and failing to produce the healthy levels of insulin that a cat's body needs daily.
 Without insulin, the cells of your cat's body are not receiving the appropriate amounts of insulin that is then utilized for the purpose of energizing your cat.
 In fact, the pancreas is producing absolutely zero insulin hormones.

 Type II diabetes, on the other hand, is a circumstance whereby there is too much insulin circulating around your cat's body.
 Think of it like this.
 Type I diabetes refers to a lack of insulin, while type II diabetes refers to a surplus of insulin.
 The extra levels of insulin are indicative of the fact that your cat's body does not properly utilize the hormone, and therefore, the insulin stays in the body rather than being put to work as fuel for all the functions and actions your cat’s body is responsible for on a daily basis.